School counselors are vital to the success of Virtual Virginia and we look forward to developing a long and mutually beneficial relationship.

-Virtual Virginia provides a semester and final grade report via email to the school counselor.
 The school counselor is responsible for recording the final grade at the local school upon completion of the course.
-The mentor is responsible for pulling interim, 6-, or 9-week grades from the course gradebook using their mentor auditor account.
+The mentor is responsible for pulling interim, 6-, or 9-week grades from the course gradebook using their Virtual Virginia SIS account.

 Virtual Virginia AP students should receive grades based on the same scale used for brick-and-mortar students.
 Honors points, weighting and other special considerations are made at the discretion of the local school and should be determined prior to the student’s enrollment.